Mezusphere Console management interface

 Routes and traffic control

 Define path-based routes to backend services.
-Set up custom domains, configure redirects, and manage failover.
+Configure redirects and manage failover, with custom domains on the roadmap.
 Three matching modes: prefix, exact, and regexp.

 Authentication and authorization